 Time for Skis

-Once you’ve gotten comfortable with learning how to backflip on a trampoline or in a pool, you can start to work your way towards skis.
+Once you’ve gotten comfortable with learning how to backflip on a trampoline or in a pool, you can start to work your way toward skis.
 While the trick comes with more risks on the snow, the movement is not too different.

 If you have access to an airbag, that’s a great place to start.
 Many ski camps or terrain parks will have training days where they inflate an airbag below a jump so skiers can practice difficult tricks and aerials without risk of injury.

 Take full advantage of such items if you can.
-Performing a full backflip is one thing, sticking the landing is another skill that takes time to master.
+Performing a full backflip is one thing, sticking to the landing is another skill that takes time to master.

 Another important aspect to note is that some jumps are better suited for backflips than others.
 Ski jumps with a really steep takeoff than generate a lot of pop are ideal over jumps that shoot you forward.